 Go there for: hiking, horseback riding, backcountry camping

-Many people think deserts are ugly and barren and don’t realize that, in fact, many deserts are teeming with unique plants and animals.
+Many people think deserts are ugly and barren and don’t realize that, in fact, many deserts are teeming with unique plants and animals, especially the gorgeous deserts in Arizona.

 Saguaro National Park in southeast Arizona is a perfect example of a desert abundant in beauty.
 Tall saguaros dot the colorful landscape and if you look closely, you can spot all kinds of different plants and wildlife species.